Nurturing Movement

 Postpartum is a time to nourish the body with movement, not deprive the body of any more energy, so this program is generally going to be a bit more “back to basics” and rooted in overall wellness rather than complicated movements that will deplete you.

-If you are someone looking to keep up a high intensity of exercise during your postpartum recovery, this may not be the guide for you.
+If you are looking to keep up with high intensity exercise during your postpartum recovery, this is not the guide for you.